bronygamedev/firstponyshooter/CONTRIBUTING.md

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

-### Setting up your envirement
+### Setting up your environment
 Required programes:
- - the latest godot 4 mono stable build
+ - the latest godot 4 stable build
- - dotnet 7 sdk
 <!--### Improving The Documentation
 <!-- TODO
 Updating, improving and correcting the documentation